 The algorithmic data science group aims to develop efficient and easily manageable data systems and use them for novel applications.
 The group’s research covers all stages of data science, from data management and processing to model inference and applied data analysis.

-Group leader: Assistant Professor Michael Mathioudakis
+Group leader: Associate Professor Michael Mathioudakis

 The bioinformatics and evolution research group develops algorithms and algorithmic theory that help produce better tools for studying and understanding evolution.
 In its research, the group uses big data and collaborates closely with both clinicians and experimental researchers.

-Group leader: Associate Professor Matti Järvisalo
+Group leader: Professor Matti Järvisalo